How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 <your-directory>/esptool/

-So in my case it is now installed in my documents folder.
+So in the case of this example, the ESPTool script is now installed in the Documents folder.

 ~/Documents/esptool/